odpi/egeria-docs/site/docs/connectors/repository/xtdb/upgrade.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the Egeria project. -->

-# Upgrading the Crux Connector
+# Upgrading the XTDB Connector

-The connector embeds its own persistence layer (storage) for metadata in Crux.
+The connector embeds its own persistence layer (storage) for metadata in XTDB.
 While we try to keep this underlying storage unchanged as much as possible to ease moving from one version of the connector to another, this is not always possible.

-It may therefore be necessary to occasionally migrate any pre-existing metadata stored in the embedded Crux repository in order to make use of the latest features and performance benefits of a new version of the connector.
+It may therefore be necessary to occasionally migrate any pre-existing metadata stored in the embedded XTDB repository in order to make use of the latest features and performance benefits of a new version of the connector.

 !!! attention "Persistence layer version must be compatible with connector version"
-    To ensure the integrity of the metadata, the connector will validate that the version of the persistence matches the version the connector expects before even attempting to run -- if this validation fails, you will see an `OMRS-CRUX-REPOSITORY-500-003` error in the audit log to indicate that you must first migrate the metadata before running this version of the connector.
+    To ensure the integrity of the metadata, the connector will validate that the version of the persistence matches the version the connector expects before even attempting to run -- if this validation fails, you will see an `OMRS-XTDB-REPOSITORY-500-003` error in the audit log to indicate that you must first migrate the metadata before running this version of the connector.

     In other words: if migration is needed, the newer version of the connector will not allow you to run against an older set of metadata without first running the migration.